Best practices: Topic modeling

 Remove a Topic

-Within the CCAI Insights console, follow these steps to remove a topic from the final topic list and the topic inference results.
+Within the Insights console, follow these steps to remove a topic from the final topic list and the topic inference results.

-1. Select your CCAI Insights enabled project.
+1. Select your Insights enabled project.

 2. Click model_training Topic Models and select a topic model.